Sign up for updates

 Population and GDP

 For our analyses, we pulled population data from the World Bank database.
 The total population counts represent all residents – regardless of citizenship – and the annual values are mid-year estimates (variable: SP.POP.TOTL).
 Neither Taiwan nor Palestine are represented in the World Bank data.
-The 2022 global population for the countries included in our GxR data is 7.9 billion.
+The 2023 global population for the countries included in our GxR data is 8.0 billion.

 We calculated Palestine’s population using population weights based on data from Palestine’s 2007 census and the US Central Intelligence Agency’s 2019 and July 2021 estimates for Gaza and West Bank.
-We used the 2007 population for 2007–2010, taking the average of the 2007 population and the 2019 mid-year estimate for 2011–2015, the 2019 estimate for 2016–2019, and the July 2021 estimate for 2020–2022.
+We used the 2007 population for 2007–2010, taking the average of the 2007 population and the 2019 mid-year estimate for 2011–2015, the 2019 estimate for 2016–2019, the July 2021 estimate for 2020–2021, the 2022 estimate for 2022, and the 2023 estimate for 2023.

 Significant declines and advances in expression